fclaerho/buildstack/README.md

 Installation
 ------------

-	$ pip install --user --extra-index-url https://pypi.fclaerhout.fr/simple/ buildstack
+	$ pip install --user buildstack

-or, if that repository is not available:
+or, if the PyPI repository is not available:

 	$ pip install --user git+https://github.com/fclaerho/buildstack.git